Code-Institute-Submissions/inline-6-overnight/README.md

 o add in some user data in the admin area so that I can render it on the cart and checkout pages

-o hide the user fields when the user is logged in so that I can prevent the logged in user from seeing them; and I can hide the shipping form altogether if the items don't need shipping so the user can go straight to the payment option
+o hide the user fields when the user is logged in so that I can prevent the logged in user from seeing them; and I can hide the shipping form altogether if the items don't need shipping so the user can go straight to the payment options

 o build out a view in the backend that will take the checkout form data so that I can use the fetch API to send POST data from the submitFormData function and add logic to the view to process orders